The Catalog represents a flexible program of current educational plans, offerings,

 - Writing, linguistics, and grammar studies are not considered literature.

-- Transfer courses in religious studies may be used to fulfill literature requirement(s).
+- Transfer courses in religious studies may be used to fulfill Humanities requirement(s).

 - Other subjects under the Social Sciences in Area of Concentration may not count for